Elsewhere on Ulster

 Pain Points:

-Cases across the courts can differ in how they are run.
+Cases across the courts and tribunals can differ in how they are run.
 Solicitors will likely be familiar with how different judges conduct their proceedings and how they will hear cases involving LIPs.
-However, the LIP may not be familiar with the approach that a court may take and may lack confidence to ask for procedural actions.
+However, the LIP may not be familiar with the approach that a judge may take and may lack confidence to ask for procedural actions.
 This can cause confusion and uncertainty.
 It can impact on a LIP’s participation, and slow down proceedings.
 Improving fairness and participation can be achieved through improved communication on court procedures.
 For clarity and consistency, the following points are highly recommended.

 A LIP looks for the solicitor representing the other party and lets them know they are present for the hearing.
 Similarly, the solicitor looks for the LIP to make themself known to them.